Samuel29590/MolTimeTravel/README.md

 During undo, components created and deleted during the simulation are also undo.
 When we go back, the creations (*MAComponentCreationMemento*) are replayed as a deletion, and the deletions (*MAComponentDeletionMemento*) are replayed as a creation.
 With this behavior, when we go back we have the same components present in the simulation.

 The specificity for creation and deletion during undo is that they are interpreted with a shift step.
 For example if we undo the step X , we will replay the creation and deletion of the step X+1.
 This specificity is necessary because if we interpret creation and deletion of the same step, we will create components that were not present during execution and delete components that were present during execution.

-*If you want to know more about this specificity click here : [undoProblem](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/undoProblem.md)*
+<br>*If you want to know more about this specificity click here : [undoProblem](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/undoProblem.md).*

 ![undo](https://user-images.githubusercontent.com/64481702/176385748-186ad58b-ef82-4dfc-a226-33aaefacfe90.png)